EDA is working on three work strands to counter Air-to-Air Refueling shortfalls in Europe:

 1. Optimization of existing capabilities

-Europe’s military tanker fleet is fragmented.
 To increase interoperability EDA is supporting entities like EATC in organizing AAR training exercises (EART).
 Worldwide people now realize that a tanker without clearances is not a tanker.
 EDA has taken the lead to streamline the different certification processes leading to a clearance.
 By standardizing these processes the different aviation authorities can easily identify the differences between their own process and their counterpart.
-This pillar includes all tanker and receiver types (A330MRTT, KC767, A400M, KC46).
+This workstrand includes all tanker and receiver types (A330MRTT, KC767, A400M, KC46).
 By working together closely already fielded capabilities and future capabilities can work more cost efficient and increase their operational output.
-Within this pillar EDA leads the project to find subjects which are potential synergies.
+Within this workstrand EDA leads the project to find subjects which are potential synergies.
 The focus is on certification, Training, sustainment and common development of capability.

 2. Introduction of the A400M fleet AAR capability

 This work strand focusses on the acquisition of extra Refuelling pods by for example receiver nations thus increasing the amount of tankers without acquiring additional aircraft.
 EDA is closely monitoring the development of the A400M and is investigating the feasibility.
 EDA has proposed a Food for Thought paper which has been shared with pMS.

 3. Increasing the strategic tanker capability in Europe by 2020 (MMF)